|

 Maison Louis Jadot one of the larger producers since the 1850's

-lists almost
+lists

 150 labels from it's vineyards.
 Beaune is about 40 minutes south

 of Dijon.
-In Beaune, sometimes called the wine capital of the region is
+In Beaune, sometimes called the wine capital of

-tasting experience, at the Marché aux Vins (Wine
+tasting experience.
+At the Marché aux Vins (Wine

 Market) of candlelit caves in Rue Nicolas Rolin,